 According to ASC COMMUNICATIONS, nurse response time may vary from 1.2 minutes in case of lethal arrhythmia alarm to 11.1 minutes for general pediatrics patients.
 As you see, sometimes a minute can save a life.
 This article describes how modern technologies help to count every minute and improve medical staff response time.
 As exemplified by the nurse response system in Colombo.

-A private hospital in Colombo with over 300 patient rooms introduces technologies into every aspect of its operations.
+A private hospital with over 300 patient rooms introduces technologies into every aspect of its operations.

-- Laboratory samples transport: the hospital control 100+ delivery vehicles across Sri Lanka through the fleet management system.
+- Laboratory samples transport: the hospital control 100+ delivery vehicles through the fleet management system.

 - Warehouses for pharmaceuticals: temperature and humidity sensors for storage environment monitoring now work in all warehouses.

-Medical staff operations were the next thing to optimize, and the hospital requested the solution to control nurses’ response time.
+Medical staff operations were the next thing to optimize, and the hospital requested a solution to control nurses’ response time.